Networks and collective impact

 - establishing realistic aims and actionable strategies;

 - setting up “light-touch” coordination and tracking mechanisms

-I offer coaching and facilitation geared to:
+I offer hands-on guidance, facilitation and advisory services geared to:

 - map the issue landscape and surface the knowledge within the system;